 New Student Fee

 This nonrefundable fee, which is uniformly charged, is required of all new students for orientation, testing and term start activities.
 It is charged to students who start during the fall, winter or spring term.

 Medical Health Coverage While Enrolled

-All registered undergraduate day students, both domestic and international; all students enrolled in the Physician Assistant Program; all students enrolled in the Addiction Counseling or Clinical Mental Health Counseling master's degree programs; and all international graduate/doctoral students attending Johnson & Wales University and taking credit hours (excluding full-time Johnson & Wales employees) are eligible and enrolled in the plan on a hard waiver basis.
+All registered undergraduate day students, both domestic and international; all students enrolled in the Physician Assistant Program, on-campus Occupational Therapy Program, Addiction Counseling or Clinical Mental Health Counseling master's degree programs, as well as international graduate/doctoral students attending Johnson & Wales University and taking credit hours (excluding full-time Johnson & Wales employees) are eligible and enrolled in the plan on a hard waiver basis.
 If university policy requires students to have health insurance and the coverage is through another means (i.e., parent's health insurance or an employer program), the student does not have to utilize the university student health insurance plan and may opt out of/waive it.
 All current insurance must be accepted and fully comprehensive for all of the student's needs in the US and the state in which the student attends class.
 Students can opt out of/waive the university plan by submitting the online waiver form to demonstrate evidence of coverage.
 A new waiver form must be submitted each academic year.
 Students who are required to have health insurance and do not waive the Johnson & Wales University plan will be charged for it.
 The online waiver form and details of the plan, including the full brochure and benefit flyer, can be found on the University Health Plans website.